 The best Age of Empires RTS ever made is Age of Empires 2: Definitive Edition.

 It simply had to be given a place on this list.
 Age of Empires 2 long ago established itself as the definitive historical RTS, but, far from complacently relying on players’ memories of their halcyon childhood days spent cavorting across colourful isometric maps, it continues to hold up as refined, engaging, and instantly enjoyable.

 Mixed with naval warfare, siege tactics, defensive fortifications, and continuous base-building, skirmishes quickly develop into an onslaught of furious micro-management.
 You’ll often find yourself heroically commanding your cavalry to push through to the opponent’s town centre, while desperately creating more swordsmen to fend off the enemy archers making mincemeat of your defenceless villagers back at base.

-Age of Empires 2’s charm comes from its malleable playstyle.
+Age of Empires 2: Definitive Edition’s charm comes from its malleable playstyle.
 Some love to hyper-optimise their progression, knowing precisely how much food and wood to gather before advancing to the Feudal Age, the exact number of houses that should be built during the first five minutes of gameplay, when to launch a harrying raid to stunt the enemy’s economy, or the optimum number of villagers to create at every moment.
 But others can enjoy a more laissez-faire style of play, languishing in the game’s smooth flow and consistent action.